Russian, Italian state funds agree investment deal

 Under the agreement the two funds will invest up to 500 million euros each.

-"We're not talking about small businesses but medium and large companies," FDIF CEO Kirill Dmitriev told Reuters on the phone.
+"We're not talking about small businesses but medium and large companies," RDIF CEO Kirill Dmitriev told Reuters on the phone.

 "It will increase Russian investments into Italy and will help fight the idea of Russia as a difficult place to invest in," he said.